vitaly-t/connection-string/README.md

 }
 ```

-It implements a superset of [mongodb connection string spec](https://github.com/mongodb/specifications/blob/master/source/connection-string/connection-string-spec.rst),
+This library implements a superset of [Mongodb Connection String Spec](https://github.com/mongodb/specifications/blob/master/source/connection-string/connection-string-spec.rst),
-which served as a great inspirational basis, but was extended to be more flexible and generic.
+which served as a great inspirational basis, but extended to be more flexible and generic.

 ## Rationale